andrealorenzon/testo_tesi/tesi.md

 ### lat / lon

-Geographic coordinates of the firm.
+Geographical coordinates of the firm.
 Not available for ~8000 samples.

 ![image-20200624121029091](image-20200624121029091.png)